Blockchain-Learning-Group/dapp-fundamentals/course-content/simpleStorageExercise.rst

 14 Compile and deploy, test the set and get functions
 -----------------------------

-- get the initial value, what was returned this time? a tx or a call?
+- Get the initial value, what was returned this time? a transaction or a call?
-- set the value
+- Set the value
-- view it has changed
+- View it has changed
-- investigate evm console transactional details along the way
+- Investigate the evm console transactional details along the way

 The final solution may be found `here <https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/blg-school-hack-4-change/solutions/SimpleStorage.sol>`_